AckeeCZ/redux-utils/docs/reducers/basicApiReducer.md

         // INVALIDATE sets this to true,
         // REQUEST sets this to false
         cancelled: false,

+        // REQUEST resets it null
+        // SUCCESS sets it  action.meta.lastSuccessAt
+        // NOTE: It won't set it directly to Date.now(), because reducer must be a pure function.
+        lastSuccessAt: null,
     },
     actionFilters: {
         // action UPDATE is passed here as 1st arg.